quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 {: #connectivity-spinbitupdated-def title="ConnectivitySpinBitUpdated definition"}

 ## connection_state_updated {#connectivity-connectionstateupdated}
-Importance: Base

 The `connection_state_updated` event is used to track progress through QUIC's complex handshake and connection close procedures.
+It has Base importance level; see {{Section 9.2 of QLOG-MAIN}}.

 It is intended to provide exhaustive options to log each state individually, but also provides a more basic, simpler set for implementations less interested in tracking each smaller state transition.
 As such, users should not expect to see all these states reflected in all qlogs and implementers should focus on support for the SimpleConnectionState set.

 Definition: